JonatanFlores/restaurant-poll/README.md

   - **config**: qualquer configuração que possa ser usada no sistema, como chaves de porta externas etc. Eu não dividi em configurações de desenvolvimento e produção, pois esse sistema não irá para produção.
   - **errors**: this folder is used to store customized errors that are used, at the moment there is only one AppError class that contemplates the application flow.
   - **middlewares**: custom middleware used in express, at the moment there is only middleware to check if the user is authenticated before accessing certain routes and also middleware to
+  - **models**: Contains the models of the entities of our application could have been called entities.
+  - **repositories**: It contains methods that intermediate between the model layer and the data access in order to centralize the data manipulation.
+Currently, all data manipulation is being done with fake data and also using the application memory, so there is no "real persistency" being implemented.
+  - **routes**: The routes are also playing the role of controllers, this could be improved in the future.
+Basically they are dealing with requests received from users and sending back responses.
+  - **services**: contém todas as manipulações de informações e regras de negócios todas divididas em arquivos únicos de serviços.
+  - **sockets**: Some socket manipulations to deal with information in real time, today the only functionality that happens in real time in the application is voting.
+But other features could be added, for this reason it was divided into its own folder.
+  - **storage/database**: it holds information of fake users and restaurants, it doesn't s keep information about polls because they are stored on memory and once the node server stops, it loses all information.
+  - **app.ts**: it contains the application itself
+  - **server.ts**: is responsible for initializing the server and keep listening on a specific port

+### What could be done to improve the system?

+- Could be created a rule preventing polls to happen after 11 AM.
+- If and end time was put in place for voting, a cron job could be used and trigger an e-mail with the result of the vote
+- Today the frontend is only web, a mobile application could be made to make it more practical and also to use features such as push notifications
+- Today this system uses fake data for users and restaurants.
+We could create an administrative area where users who had the role of administrator would be responsible for adding users and restaurants on the platform
+Because the users would also be employees, we could think about a way of importing the data from somewhere.